History of biological warfare: Postwar period

 From January 1962, Rocky Mountain Arsenal "grew, purified and biodemilitarized" plant pathogen Wheat Stem Rust (Agent TX), Puccinia graminis, var. tritici, for the Air Force biological anti-crop program.
 TX-treated grain was grown at the Arsenal from 1962–1968 in Sections 23–26.
 Unprocessed TX was also transported from Beale AFB for purification, storage, and disposal.
-Trichothecenes Mycotoxin is a toxin that can be extracted from Wheat Stem Rust and Rice Blast and can kill or incapacitate depending on the concentration used.
+Trichothecenes mycotoxin is a toxin that can be extracted from Wheat Stem Rust and Rice Blast and can kill or incapacitate depending on the concentration used.
 The "red mold disease" of wheat and barley in Japan is prevalent in the region that faces the Pacific Ocean.
 Toxic trichothecenes, including nivalenol, deoxynivalenol, and monoace tylnivalenol (fusarenon- X) from Fusarium nivale, can be isolated from moldy grains.
-In the suburbs of Tokyo, an illness similar to "red mold disease" was described in an outbreak of a food borne disease, as a result of the consumption of Fusarium- infected rice.
+In the suburbs of Tokyo, an illness similar to "red mold disease" was described in an outbreak of a foodborne disease, as a result of the consumption of Fusarium-infected rice.
 Ingestion of moldy grains that are contaminated with trichothecenes has been associated with mycotoxicosis.

-Although there is no evidence that biological weapons were used by the United States, China and North Korea accused the US of large-scale field testing of BW against them during the Korean War (1950–1953).
-At the time of the Korean War the United States had only weaponized one agent, brucellosis ("Agent US"), which is caused by Brucella suis.
+China and North Korea accused the U.S. of large-scale field testing of BW against them during the Korean War (1950–1953), allegedly with the assistance of Japanese biologists from Unit 731.
+Hundreds of Chinese and North Korean soldiers as well as civilians were infected with a variety of diseases, such as meningitis and bubonic plague, with dozens dying as a result.
+The Communist governments instituted a broad vaccination campaign among citizens and soldiers as a response to the attacks.
+At the time of the Korean War, the United States had only weaponized one agent, brucellosis ("Agent US"), which is caused by Brucella suis.
 The original weaponized form used the M114 bursting bomblet in M33 cluster bombs.
-While the specific form of the biological bomb was classified until some years after the Korean War, in the various exhibits of biological weapons that Korea alleged were dropped on their country nothing resembled an M114 bomblet.
+While the specific form of the biological bomb was classified until some years after the Korean War, in the various exhibits of biological weapons that Korea alleged were dropped on their country, nothing resembled an M114 bomblet.
 There were ceramic containers that had some similarity to Japanese weapons used against the Chinese in World War II, developed by Unit 731.

 Cuba also accused the United States of spreading human and animal disease on their island nation.

-During the 1948 1947–1949 Palestine war, International Red Cross reports raised suspicion that the Israeli Haganah militia had released Salmonella typhi bacteria into the water supply for the city of Acre, causing an outbreak of typhoid among the inhabitants.
+During the 1948 Palestine war, the Israeli Haganah militia and Israel Defense Forces carried out Operation Cast Thy Bread, releasing Salmonella typhi bacteria into the water supply for the city of Acre, causing an outbreak of typhoid among the inhabitants.
 Egyptian troops later claimed to have captured disguised Haganah soldiers near wells in Gaza, whom they executed for allegedly attempting another attack.
 Israel denies these allegations.